Genivia/ugrep/README.md

     ugrep -tlist

-In the interactive query UI, press F1 or CTRL-Z for help and options:
+In the interactive query TUI, press F1 or CTRL-Z for help and options:

     ugrep -Q